akpw/mktxp/README.md

 ## Getting started
 After installing MKTXP, you need to edit its main configuration file.
-The easiest way to do it is via:
+The easiest way to do it is via running:
 ```
 mktxp edit

 ```

 This opens the file in your default system editor. \
-In case you prefer a different editor, just run the ```edit``` command with its optional `-ed` parameter e.g.:
+In case you prefer a different editor, just run the ```edit``` command with its optional `-ed` parameter. \
+For example, to explicitly open the MKTXP config in nano:
 ```
 mktxp edit -ed nano